 However, we also understand that starting a business in Missouri can be an overwhelming and sometimes complicated process.
 Potential business owners must consider numerous factors, including financing the business, setting up a business plan, choosing the best business entity; naming the business, addressing licensing, addressing permits and zoning matters, hiring and paying employees, and securing business insurance.

 The law surrounding these areas is diverse and often specific to your locale.
-For help, contact our attorneys to begin navigating the process of starting a new business in Missouri.
+For help, contact our business attorneys to begin navigating the process of starting a new business in Missouri.
 We can assist with a variety of tasks, including the following:

 - Discussing what type of business entity to utilize